USF-HII/usf-hii.github.io/pages/hii-rc/faq.md

 **CIRCE** is the acronym for the "Central Instructional and Research Computing Environment" provided by [Research Computing](http://www.usf.edu/it/research-computing/) at the University of South Florida.

-**CIRCE** is an overall high-performance computing environment provided to all departments at USF who require scalable computation to facilitate their research.
+**CIRCE** is a general-purpose high-performance computing environment offered to all disciplines at USF which require high-scale computation to facilitate research.

 The HII/RC Cluster is a special segment of **CIRCE** combining computational and storage systems via HII grants integrated into the overall **CIRCE** environment